CarlHaze/React-Node-MongoApp/README.md

 however this application uses multi part forms so we need a package to easily handle this, we only need this if we want users to send us files
     npm install multer

+## React forms updating info
+uses the CreateNewForm.js component Axios.post request this gives setAnimals a call and it adds new stuff